kubernetes/website/content/en/docs/reference/glossary/replica-set.md

 <!--more-->

 ReplicaSet, like ReplicationController, ensures that a specified number of pods replicas are running at one time.
-ReplicaSet supports the new set-based selector requirements as described in the labels user guide, whereas a Replication Controller only supports equality-based selector requirements.
+ReplicaSet supports the new set-based {{< glossary_tooltip text="selector" term_id="selector" >}} requirements as described in the labels user guide, whereas a Replication Controller only supports equality-based selector requirements.